Scopeweb/slate/source/index.html.md

 }
 ```

-This endpoint login the user and returns a jwt token.
+This endpoint complates the user or business profile.

 ### HTTP Request